Bookbinding: Conservation and restoration

-The preparation of the "foundations" of the book could mean the difference between a beautiful work of art and a useless stack of paper and leather.
+The preparation of the "foundations" of the book could mean the difference between a work of art and a useless stack of paper and leather.

 The sections are then hand-sewn in the style of its period, back into book form, or the original sewing is strengthened with new lining on the text-spine.
 New hinges must be accounted for in either case both with text-spine lining and some sort of end-sheet restoration.

 The next step is the restoration of the book cover.
 This can be as complicated as completely re-creating a period binding to match the original using whatever is appropriate for that time it was originally created.
 Sometimes this means a new full leather binding with vegetable tanned leather, dyed with natural dyes, and hand-marbled papers may be used for the sides or end-sheets.
 Finally, the cover is hand-tooled in gold leaf.
 The design of the book cover involves such hand-tooling, where an extremely thin layer of gold is applied to the cover.
 Such designs can be lettering, symbols, or floral designs, depending on the nature of any particular project.

 Sometimes the restoration of the cover is a matter of surgically strengthening the original cover by lifting the original materials and applying new materials for strength.
 This is perhaps a more common method for covers made with book-cloth although leather books can be approached this way as well.
 Materials such as Japanese tissues of various weights may be used.
 Colors may be matched using acrylic paints or simple coloured pencils.

 It is usually harder to restore leather books because of the fragility of the materials.